BlogBe abreast with the industry insights, news, technologies and trends. Make a difference

 - Nearly 80-90 percent of downloadable apps are deleted after their first use.

-- Nighty-four percent of users delete apps within a month from downloading; 84 percent of users delete an app within the first three days.
+- Ninety-four percent of users delete apps within a month after downloading; 84 percent of users delete an app within the first three days.

-- A large part of users download an app the second time if they feel it is ordinary the first time.
+- A large part of users downloads an app the second time if they feel it is ordinary the first time.

 The way forward

 The rising cost to acquire new customers and retain the old ones defines today’s competitive app market; this factor encourages mobile application development companies to remove the variables encouraging app deletion.
-Which is why, this post gives readers the reasons why users uninstall apps and how to save an app from meeting a similar fate.
+This is why this post gives readers the reasons why users uninstall apps and how to save an app from meeting a similar fate.

-An app comes to the life of a user to introduce convenience.
+An app comes to life for a user to introduce convenience.
 So if an app is difficult to understand and use, then it will turn the users off.
-User-friendly apps still have a chance to survive in competitive app market.
+User-friendly apps still have a chance to survive in the competitive app market.
 Anyway, here is the solution to this problem.